 1. Watch Your Sugar Intake but Eat Enough Healthy Carbs

-Another reason to cut down on inflammatory carbs and sugary products?
-Relying on processed foods to keep your energy up can lead to long-term health problems — like a higher likelihood for dealing with diabetes, weight gain, depression, Alzheimer’s disease or dementia.
-Research shows that consuming plenty of fruit and starchy/non-starchy veggies realigns hormones and also reduces inflammation; in fact, studies suggest that increasing more of them makes people generally happier!
+Research shows that consuming plenty of fruit and starchy/non-starchy veggies realigns hormones and also reduces inflammation.
+In fact, studies suggest that increasing more of them makes people generally happier!

 While veggies provide less glucose, they are chock-full of antioxidants and vitamins that fight oxidative stress and brain damage.
 For example, flavonoid antioxidant foods show promise for managing symptoms of various anxiety disorders, neuropsychiatric and neurodegenerative diseases.